ay5710/MLOps/README.md

 - **Dashboard**
 - **User management**

-The main script is run periodically by a scheduler.
+Data collection is orchestrated by a scheduler which ensures that...
-- Every hour, it rescraps movie metadata and checks if new reviews have been published.
+- Movie metadata is rescraped every hour to check if new reviews have been published.
-- Every 24 hours or when new reviews are detected, it rescraps everything and launches the sentiment analysis for news or updated reviews.
+- Movie reviews are rescraped entirely every 24 hours or when new reviews have been detected.
+- No more than 5 movies are scrapped concurrently to avoid overloading the system.
+- The database is backed up every hour.

 Data is stored in a PostgreSQL database and saved in s3.
 A sample with 2 movies is provided.